Joshfairhead/systematics/cli/README.md

 ## Overview

 The SysteMaster CLI provides an interactive interface for creating systematic structures from Monad (1 term) through Dodecad (12 terms), plus a six permutations generator.
-Each structure uses authentic Bennett schemas with canonical terminology and meaningful relationship labels.
+Each structure uses authentic Bennett schemas with term characterinology and meaningful relationship labels.

 ## Quick Start